MedhatElbesy/Cafiteria-php-project/README.md

 To use Cafetria, simply clone the repository and deploy the PHP files on a server that supports PHP.
 Make sure to set up the necessary database configurations and dependencies as specified in the project files.

-## License

-This project is licensed under the [License Name] License.
-See the LICENSE file for details.

 ## Acknowledgments